 According to Pindrop, call center’s inherent weaknesses can be broken down into four categories:

 Fraudulent activity will abuse an IVR to reset a victim’s PIN, or even find out more account information without having to speak to an agent.
 Building up a smart AI-powered IVR is necessary, but too much freedom weakens defenses.
 To make things even scarier, Gartner noted that software can be used to modify and change a caller’s voice just in case voice biometrics are used to help identify callers.

 Perhaps the weakest link inside your call center is also your strongest.
 Agents are trained to handle wild emotions from callers and a massive influx of calls on a daily basis.
 But overall, agent training focuses specifically on providing quality service.
 Call center employees are trained to respond to a caller’s emotion to help deescalate the situation and leave everyone happy.

 This, unfortunately, creates a large weakness for your call center.
 Fraudulent callers know this, and will use emotion against agents.
 But more importantly, agents simply are not trained to handle or detect call center scams.
 And we cannot train all agents to interrogate all calls because that would simply diminish quality and quantity.

 Along with the human aspect of call centers, the overall organization of how a center functions and how calls are handled allows for abuse.
 As mentioned previously, call centers are designed to handle as many calls as possible while still providing complete and total service.
 Agents are not trained to interrogate or act as a fraud defense — they simple handle requests as they come in.

 Agents are measured with how quickly and completely they solve an issue, which is counter-productive to the security sensitive concept of fraud detection.
 Overall, call center scammers rely on spoofing or phishign to “socially engineer” agents and abuse the organization of a system to break through its weak defenses.
-The generic question-based authentication keys are no longer enough as it’s incredibly easy for a fraudster to find out their victim’s mother’s maiden name, address, or phone number in real-time.
+The generic question-based authentication keys are no longer enough to prevent fraud or protect against personal information leaks.